Lukelevi/QR_PAY/README.md

 Run `git add .` to add all changes you've made. or `git add fileName.js` if you want to add specific file.
 Then Run `git commit -m 'Meaningful message representing what you did'`.

-Then push your new branch with `git push -u origin feature/adding-auth` NB note that **feature/adding-auth**; represents the name of your branch.
+Then push your new branch with `git push -u origin feature/adding-auth` NB!
+Note that **feature/adding-auth**; represents the name of your branch.

 ### Step 4